Searching for the Creed: Assassin's Creed London Landmarks

 London - 1868 vs. 2023

-Gustav also known as Gargudon from the TOWCB team, has found a second home in London the last year’s time now, having done some back and forth between there and Denmark, settling in London for a period of time every now and then.
-That got us thinking of an article, showcasing and comparing various iconic landmarks of the great city, portrayed in-game in Assassin’s Creed Syndicate during the Victorian era, versus their real life counterparts today.
-Assassin's Creed Movie landmarks too?
+Gustav also known as Gargudon from the TOWCB team, has found a second home in London over the few years, having done some back and forth travelling between there and Denmark, settling in London for a period of time every now and then.
+Seeing the city in real life provided the inspiration for this article, giving us the opportunity to showcase and compare various iconic landmarks of the great city, portrayed in-game in Assassin’s Creed Syndicate during the Victorian era, versus their real life counterparts today.

 St. Paul’s Cathedral